Podcast

 © Anton Thomas

 As a child, he remembers obsessively drawing coastlines, and creating pictorial maps for his own imaginary worlds.
-But it wasn’t until he left his home country to explore the world for himself at the age of 21 that this passion started to become more than a hobby!
+But it wasn’t until Anton left his home country to explore the world for himself at the age of 21 that this passion started to become more than a hobby.

-In mid-2020, he began sketching a map he dreamt about making since he was younger: a international map of nature, 'Wild World'.
+In mid-2020, Anton began sketching a map that he had dreamt about making since he was small: a international map of nature, 'Wild World'.
 This project would take three years to complete!

-You can see more of Anton's work and find out about his story here.
+See other examples of Anton's work and find out more about his story on his website.

 A new episode of WHAT'S YOUR MAP? will be available every two weeks.
 Why not continue your exploration of the wonderful world of maps by subscribing?
 That way you'll never miss an episode.